Which is London’s most commutable borough?

 When a 5-minute tube delay can make the difference between getting into the office on time or not, there’s no doubt that transport is essential to enabling the bustling life of the average Londoner.

 Our first question asked our respondents how satisfied they are with their daily commute.
-The west London boroughs of Hammersmith & City and Hounslow came out on top, with above-average levels of satisfaction of 76% and 74%.
+The west London boroughs of Hammersmith & Fulham and Hounslow came out on top, with above-average levels of satisfaction of 76% and 74%.
 This vein of satisfaction flows into the city centre boroughs of Westminster and Islington, potentially correlating with the popular Piccadilly and District lines.

 A quick hop west to Hillingdon reveals a different picture, with a satisfaction score of just 58%.
 Low commute satisfaction levels are also present in Kingston upon Thames and Croydon, perhaps due to the outer regions relying more upon national rail services and their associated frequent service disruptions.